 Cyberpunk 2077 Weapon stats

-You’ll be able to customise your weapon, including both the appearance and the way it behaves, whether that’s by swapping out modules or applying upgrades such as scopes or silencers.
+You can customise your weapon, including both the appearance and the way it behaves, whether that’s by swapping out modules or applying upgrades such as scopes or silencers.
 Cyberpunk 2077 weapons can be enhanced, especially by players becoming proficient in a certain weapon type or using a specific gun.
 Here are the Cyberpunk 2077 weapon stats:

 - DPS – or damage per second, is how much damage you’ll dish out every second

 - Damage – the amount of damage per shot

 - Attacks per second – or the fire rate of your weapon

 - Additional perks – eg. physical damage, chemical damage